sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 };
 ```

-The event listener is registered in the init.js...
+The event listener is registered in init.js...
 ```
 window.addEventListener(
     "hashchange",